airtap/airtap/doc/airtap.yml.md

     version: 14..latest
 ```

-Range of versions with negative start index
+#### Range of versions with negative start index.

+This example would test the latest three stable versions of Firefox (latest - 2, latest - 1, latest).

 ``` yaml
 browsers: